t3-oss/create-t3-app/www/src/pages/en/usage/trpc.md

 ### 📄 `utils/trpc.ts`

-This is the frontend entry point for tRPC.
+This is the front-end entry point for tRPC.
 This is where you'll import the router's **type definition** and create your tRPC client along with the react-query hooks.
-Since we enabled `superjson` as our data transformer on the backend, we need to enable it on the frontend as well.
-This is because the serialized data from the backend is deserialized on the frontend.
+Since we enabled `superjson` as our data transformer on the back-end, we need to enable it on the front end as well.
+This is because the serialized data from the back-end is deserialized on the front end.

 You'll define your tRPC [links](https://trpc.io/docs/v10/links) here, which determines the request flow from the client to the server.
 We use the "default" [`httpBatchLink`](https://trpc.io/docs/v10/links/httpBatchLink) which enables [request batching](https://cloud.google.com/compute/docs/api/how-tos/batch), as well as a [`loggerLink`](https://trpc.io/docs/v10/links/loggerLink) which outputs useful request logs during development.

-Lastly, we export a [helper type](https://trpc.io/docs/v10/infer-types#additional-dx-helper-type) which you can use to infer your types on the frontend.
+Lastly, we export a [helper type](https://trpc.io/docs/v10/infer-types#additional-dx-helper-type) which you can use to infer your types on the front end.

 ## How do I use tRPC?

 <div class="embed">
-<iframe width="560" height="315" src="https://www.youtube.com/embed/2LYM8gf184U" title="Making typesafe APIs easy with tRPC" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/2LYM8gf184U" title="Making type-safe APIs easy with tRPC" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 tRPC contributor [trashh_dev](https://twitter.com/trashh_dev) made [a killer talk at Next.js Conf](https://www.youtube.com/watch?v=2LYM8gf184U) about tRPC.
 We highly recommend you watch it if you haven't already.

-With tRPC, you write TypeScript functions on your backend, and then call them from your frontend.
+With tRPC, you write TypeScript functions on your back-end, and then call them from your front.
 A simple tRPC procedure could look like this:

 ```ts:server/trpc/router/user.ts
 const userRouter = t.router({